 Trust me; it is crucial to know at least a few phrases and words of the tongue you will travel to soon.

-Imagine you are stuck at the local shop, train station, and sheriff’s office, and you can’t see a way out.
-One of the prime reasons is the language barrier.
+Imagine you are stuck at the local shop, train station, and sheriff’s office and can’t see a way out.
+One prime reason is the language barrier.

 Poland has many places of natural beauty, such as the Mazury Lake District, Tatra Mountains, green areas, nature reserves, natural monuments, and forests.
 These all make the country an attractive place to visit.